Fewer Puerto Ricans have power restored than a week ago

 3. Before Hurricane Irma, Puerto Rico has power plants had high outage rates.

+4. Disorganization and lack of funding after the hurricane limited partnerships that would have helped.

 Much of the island's turned to generators for the time being.
 The US Army Corps of Engineers has set up dozens of large generators and received a large new shipment over the weekend.
 These are used to power anything from homes to local services like police departments.
 Stores have been selling generators at a rate of over 200 per day, according to reports.

-4. Disorganization and lack of funding after the Hurricane limited partnerships that would have helped.
+Some say the generators are driving up bills beyond what's sustainable.

 A Department of Energy spokesperson said more rapid improvements should be seen soon.
 But they are more likely to come in weeks than days.
 Today, the US Army Corps of Engineers, which FEMA has tasked with helping rebuild the island's infrastructure, awarded a $240 million contract to repair the power grid.
 That is expected to make a dramatic difference.
 "It's going to be a long process," he said.
 "The generators that arrived over the weekend.
 That was a big step forward.
 This is another step forward."